 The K-12 Teaching Concentration provides students the opportunity to prepare for teaching health and physical education and/or coaching in grades K-12.
 The program meets all Tennessee and CAEP guidelines.

 What will I learn?

 To earn a degree in Health and Human Performance with a concentration in K-12 Teaching, the student must earn 122 total hours.
-The curriculum requires the students to take APSU 1000 (1 hour), 41 general education hours, 45 hours in the major, 23 hours in professional education, and an additional 12 hours in required licensure classes.
+The curriculum requires the students to take APSU 1000 (1 hour), 41 general education hours, 68 hours in the major which includes professional education courses, and an additional 12 hours in required licensure classes.

 The Freshmen Seminar degree requirement completed by most students is APSU 1000.
 The course is delivered in a small-class setting with like-minded students led by a faculty member and a peer leader.
 The interdisciplinary course is intended to support first-semester students and provide them with a foundation for university success.
 Emphasis is placed on student engagement, university learning success strategies, support services, library literacy, financial literacy, and academic and career planning.
 The first class meeting of APSU 1000 during fall semesters is on Freshmen Convocation Day.

 The general education core is designed to develop critical competencies in written communication, oral communication, mathematical analysis, and critical thinking skills.
 Students at APSU select coursework in the general education core in the areas of Communication, Humanities and Fine Arts, Social and Behavioral Sciences, History, Natural Sciences, and Mathematics.
 While the general education core requirements for graduation can be met by choosing courses from each of these areas, some programs of study require lower division courses that serve as prerequisites for upper division courses.
 Students should consult the sample 4-year plans and confer with their academic advisors as they choose their general education core courses.

 What engagement opportunities are available to APSU students?